opendocsg/slw-judgments-backfill/2013_SGHC_131/report.md

 _Contract Law in Singapore_ also states at para 146 that “anything less than an unconditional and unqualified assent to the terms of the offer renders the purported acceptance a _counter-offer_ instead [emphasis in original]”.

 37     Counsel for Mr Ong, Mr Devinder Rai (“Mr Rai”), submitted that the Acceptance SMS did not constitute valid acceptance of Mr Lim’s offer and was, at most, a counter-offer.
 This was because the terms of the offer made by Mr Lim were that Mr Lim would pay Mr Ong $345,000 and that Mr Ong could keep the Car in return for the Shares, while the terms discernible from the Acceptance SMS were that Mr Lim would pay Mr Ong $345,000 and that “all documents ready to sign”.
 That the terms in the offer and the acceptance were different must mean that Mr Ong did not accept the offer made by Mr Lim, but was instead making a counter-offer.
-In making the submission, Mr Rai relied on the judgment of Judith Prakash J in _Overseas Union Insurance v Turegum Insurance Co_ [2001] 2 SLR(R) 285 (“ _Overseas Union Insurance_ ”), which states (at [29]):
+In making the submission, Mr Rai relied on the judgment of Judith Prakash J in _Overseas Union Insurance v Turegum Insurance Co_ <span class="citation">[2001] 2 SLR(R) 285</span> (“ _Overseas Union Insurance_ ”), which states (at [29]):

  As Treitel states (at p 41) an offeree who attempts to accept an offer on new terms, not contained in the original offer, may be rejecting the original offer and instead making a counteroffer.
 Such offeree cannot later accept the original offer.
 To accept an offer, the offeree must, as Prof Phang states (at p 96):